GeoCenter/StataTraining/about.md

 <br/>

 <img class="col one right" src="/StataTraining/img/tim.png">
 <h4>Dr. Tim Essam</h4> is an trained agricultural economist who somehow escaped the county seat of Gage County, Nebraska.
 He enjoys placing Easter eggs in co-worker’s presentations when offering suggestions.
 He also eats approximately every 45 minutes, and may have a tapeworm.
+He is passionate about reproducible analysis using Stata and R.

 <br/>
 <br/>